 Finally, Spiegel himself tried to repeat the 1989 study with a new group in 2007 to see if the result would be the same as that of their earlier trial.
-The 2007 study reported better quality of life among those who took part in the group, but there was no difference in survival.
+The 2007 study reported better quality of life among those who took part in the group, but this time there was no difference in survival.

 In the last few decades, research has further shown that giving cancer patients information in a support group setting helps reduce tension, anxiety, and tiredness (fatigue), and may lower the risk of depression.
-Some other studies have shown that supporting cancer patients in keeping doctors’ appointments and teaching them about their treatment may help patients follow their treatment plan.
-While keeping doctors’ appointments and taking cancer treatment medicines as prescribed may help people live longer, this type of support is more medical and practical rather than mental health care.

 It seems clear that support groups can affect quality of life, but the available scientific evidence does not support the idea that support groups or other forms of mental health therapy can help people with cancer live longer.